 Your Child’s Friends

 Do you know your child’s friends well enough to say they are a positive influence, that they do well in school and avoid risky behaviors, such as alcohol and other drug use?
 If not, today is an excellent time to start learning more about your child’s friends.
 One of the best ways is to offer your residence as their gathering place, the go-to place when they get together.
 While they are there, you can ask some questions, such as how are your grades?
 Kids will give an honest answer that may guide you to ask other questions.

 For your home to be inviting, there must be a “space” where kids can gather and enjoy being together.
-There should be some snacks offered, music, and a yard where they can go outside and do some things.
+There should be some snacks, music, and a yard where they can go outside and do some things.
 If all this seems too tricky, then encourage your young person to invite their friends so that you can meet them.
-If this is established as an expectation while they are young, then kids are very willing to go along with it.
+If this is established as an expectation while young, kids are very willing to go along with it.
 Another way to meet friends is to attend various school events.

 I have been writing a series on a checklist for parents to review with their kids, and this, my twelfth entry, is a solid one that often parents don’t pay attention to monitoring.
-It takes time and effort to keep up with friends, but know that a friend with bad habits, low morales, poor grades is not the type of friend that you want your child to be around.
+It takes time and effort to keep up with friends, but know that a friend with bad habits, low morals, poor grades is not the type of friend you want your child to be around.
 I like to encourage kids to “reach up a notch” in my book, Making Sense of Life: A Guidebook for Teens & Parents, available on Amazon or your favorite bookseller.

 Yours for Better Parenting,